neilcochran/cross-stitch/README.md

 ### **Full Stitch Schema:**

-A full stitch covers an entire square on the grid in an 'X' shape.
+A full stitch covers a single square on the pattern in an 'X' shape.
 It is the combination of 2 opposing angle half stitches.

 ```json
 {